 The USED offers formula funds to SEAs who in turn offer competitive grants to eligible entities.
 Public or private organizations awarded a grant may use funds only to cover costs that (1) comply with the approved grant application and budget and (2) are reasonable and necessary for the proper and efficient performance and administration of the grant.
-Activities may include but are not limited to:
+Activities may include:

 - Personnel and personnel benefits

 - Staff development and training

 - Supplies and materials for students

 - Leasing vehicles and other transportation costs (purchasing vehicles is not allowable)

 - Rental space, if necessary

-- Travel reimbursement

-- Consultants, subcontracts, and evaluators

-- Program equipment and supplies (computer and software)